Contemplations Regarding the Hajj 2015 Tragedy

 9. Their death was an honour not a tragedy.

-10. There still remains the hurt of a demise
+10. There remains the hurt of a demise

 11. A final contemplation and reminder for those who remain behind.